cgalarza/Jones_Kiosk/README.md

 Libraries Used
 --------------

-JSoup was heavily used to parse the library catalog.
+JSoup was used to parse the Dartmouth Library Catalog.